zebrainflames/v2/README.md

 Note that the receiver methods are mutative to avoid allocations.
 Non-mutative function options exist too.
 It's to be tested whether this offers performance benefits (or any other benefits really) in a real use case as of now.

-Use at your own risk, the API is very much in flux for now.
-Released hopefully properly versioned though.
+Use at your own risk, the API is very much in flux for now. ~~Released hopefully properly versioned though.~~ The current package naming scheme does not really work, should be fixed if this seems some public use.

+### TODO ###
+- Rename the package to something not conflicting with versioning (...)
+- Tests for basic functions
+- fuzzing & benchmarks for allocation heavy things